esheldon/fitsio/README.md

         export C_INCLUDE_PATH=$C_INCLUDE_PATH:/sw/lib
         export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/sw/lib

-      It is planned to add automatic searching for fink, macports, and homebrew installs on OS X.
+      It is planned to add automatic searching for fink and macports installs on OS X.

-      Versions of cfitsio >= 3 have been tested on linux and mac OS X 10.6 10.7.

     - You need a recent python, probably >= 2.5, but this has not been extensively tested.